-Together, in Peru, we underwent a full-time 5year apprenticeship with Shipibo curanderos from the Mahua-Lopez lineage- simultaneously facilitating healing and transformational retreats for hundreds of people from all over the world.
+Together, in Peru, we underwent a full-time 5-year apprenticeship with Shipibo curanderos from the Mahua-Lopez lineage, alongside our work as facilitators of healing and transformational retreats for hundreds of people from all over the world.

-To this end, we now apprentice themselves to the wild multi-form sentience of the land.
+To this end, we now apprentice ourselves to the wild, multi-form sentience of the land.
 To the lyrebirds, mushrooms and passionflowers.
-To the humans that remember what it is to belong.
+To the humans that still remember what it means to belong.
 To the old growth.

 teachers and influences